mchmarny/gcloud-lab/sql/README.md

 The [bin/schema](bin/schema) script applies database schema located in [ddl/schema.sql](ddl/schema.sql).

-> The provided script checks for existence of all the objects before creating them so you can run it multiple times. it only creates one simple table right now so feel free to edit it before executing the schema script
+> Ideally, the provided script checks for existence of all the objects before creating them so you can run it multiple times.

 ```shell
 bin/schema